International

 International Research Projects (IRP)

-An IRP is a collaborative research project set up by one or more CNRS laboratories and laboratories from one or two other countries.
+International Research Projects (IRPs) are collaborative research projects established between one or more CNRS laboratories and laboratories in one or two foreign countries.

-These projects enable the consolidation of established collaborations through short- or medium-term scientific exchanges.
-Their aims are to organise work meetings or seminars, develop joint research activities including field research and finally to supervise students.
-Teams from France and other countries must have already proved they are able to collaborate together, for example through one or more joint publications.
-IRPs last for five years.
-CNRS Informatics currently has 12 IRPs which correspond to strategic international collaborations.
+These projects help to consolidate existing collaborations through short- or medium-term scientific exchanges.
+Their purpose is to organise working meetings or seminars, develop joint research activities—including fieldwork—and supervise students.
+The French and foreign teams must have already demonstrated their ability to collaborate (for example, through one or more joint publications).
+These programmes run for a period of five years.

 ADONIS in Lebanon